ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/3_sensor_models/3_2_lidar.md

 * Scale of an angle standard deviation
 * Rate of a distance standard deviation

 SensorParameters class is implemented as follow.
 [XYArray class](/doc/2_vehicle_model/2_vehicle_model.md) is imported in the class for representing a x-y vector of the position of the sensor.
+The above parameters can be given to the constructor as arguments.

 [sensor_parameters.py](/src/components/sensors/sensor_parameters.py)
 ```python